-In this paper we present the first work tackling the problem of maximizing the diversity of exposure in an item-aware information-propagation setting, taking a step towards breaking filter bubbles.
+In this paper we present the first work tackling the problem of maximizing the diversity of exposure in an item-aware information propagation setting, taking a step towards breaking filter bubbles.
 Our problem formulation models many aspects of real-life social networks, resulting in a realistic model and a challenging computational problem.
 Despite the inherent difficulty of the problem, we are able to devise an algorithm that comes with an approximation guarantee, and is very scalable thanks to a novel extension of \emph{reverse-reachable sets}.
-Through experiments on real-world dataset, we show that our method performs well and scales to large datasets.
+Through experiments on real-world datasets, we show that our method performs well and scales to large datasets.

 Our work opens avenues for future work.
-One interesting problem is to improve the approximation guarantee of the greedy algorithm by investigating further properties of our matroid formulation.
-Second, it would be interesting to experiment with other diversity functions, as well as to extend our approach for more complex propagation models such as, in particular, temporal variants of the Independent-Cascade model, with propagation probabilities that change over time.
+One interesting problem is to improve the approximation guarantee of our algorithm by investigating further properties of the matroid formulation.
+Second, it would be interesting to experiment with different diversity functions, as well as to extend our approach for more complex propagation models such as, in particular, temporal variants of the Independent-Cascade model, with propagation probabilities that change over time.

-\spara{Acknowledgments.} This work has been supported by three Academy of Finland projects (286211, 313927, and 317085), and the EC H2020 RIA project ``SoBigData'' (654024)."